 , and the Chronicle of Higher Education

 The Past, Present, and Future of Open Access Publishing

 New platforms such as blogs, snapchat, and YouTube are rapidly transforming the world’s media landscape—as well as the way in which we share, consume, and engage with scholarly work.
 The ScholCommLab is investigating these new developments in science communication

 , asking such questions as: Who is sharing science in today’s digital world, and how do they identify themselves?
 What strategies are most effective for communicating research in a crowded media landscape?
 How might the public contribute to the way in which science news is shared, portrayed, and understood?
 Find out more about science communication

 Although interest in Open Access (OA) to scholarly literature is growing, relatively little is known about the prevalence, characteristics, and implications of this emerging body of work.
 Does openness affect citation impact?
 What percentage of scholarly literature is currently OA, and has this changed in recent years?
 How have digital advances changed the nature of scholarly publishing?
 The ScholCommLab is investigating these questions and more in a series of large-scale, collaborative projects

 Evolution of Scholarly Communication

 The field of scholarly communication has undergone significant change in recent years, with the introduction of digital technologies, financial pressures for academic institutions, and increased competition.
 As the environment shifts, the CISP works to identifying and understanding new challenges and opportunities that present themselves, in order to improve the processes of knowledge dissemination.
-Below are some of our ongoing projects in the area, and you can see our related publications here.
+Below are some of our ongoing projects in the area:

 Scholarly Monograph Futures